 Key ACA reforms.
 The ACA fundamentally reformed Medicaid by establishing eligibility for nonelderly adults, and also by putting in place a uniform, national minimum income eligibility threshold of 138% FPL for nearly all individuals under age 65.
 The effect of these changes was to establish Medicaid as the coverage pathway for low-income people in the ACA's broader system for covering the uninsured.
 As noted earlier, although the Medicaid expansion was intended to be national, the Supreme Court ruling essentially made it optional for states.
-To date, 28 states (including DC) have adopted the expansion and 7 states are discussing it, while 16 states are not adopting the expansion at this time (Figure 3).
-Between the period leading up to the first ACA open enrollment period in October 2013, and October 2014, Medicaid and CHIP enrollment increased by approximately 9.7 million individuals reporting data for both periods.6

-States' Medicaid expansion decisions have major implications for low-income adults.
-Whereas the expansion states provide Medicaid for adults up to 138% FPL, as of January 2015, the median Medicaid income limit for parents in the nonexpansion states is just 45% FPL (about \$10,732 for a family of four), and in nearly all of the nonexpansion states, childless adults remain ineligible for Medicaid (Figure 4).7 While Medicaid and CHIP enrollment rose by nearly 17% nationally between October 2013 and October 2014, the increase was 24% in the Medicaid expansion states, compared to 7% in the non-expansion states.8 Because the ACA provided Medicaid eligibility for low-income adults, it did not provide financial assistance to purchase Marketplace coverage for those below 100% FPL.
-As a result, in the states not adopting the Medicaid expansion, nearly 4 million uninsured poor adults fall into a "coverage gap."9
+To date, 29 states (including DC) have adopted the expansion and six states are discussing it; 16 states are not adopting the expansion at this time (Figure 3).
+Between the three-month period leading up to the first ACA open enrollment period in October 2013, and December 2014, Medicaid and CHIP enrollment increased by more than 10.7 million individuals in the 49 states reporting data for both periods.7 expansion states is just 46% FPL (about \$9,200 for a family of three in 2015), and in all but one of the nonexpansion states, childless adults remain ineligible for Medicaid (Figure 4).8 Because the ACA provided Medicaid eligibility for low-income adults, it did not provide financial assistance to purchase Marketplace coverage for those below 100% FPL.
+As a result, in the states not adopting the Medicaid expansion, almost 4 million uninsured poor adults fall into a "coverage gap."9